crt26/pqc-evaluation-tools/README.md

 - build-scripts: Contains scripts used for building and compiling the project.

-- modded-liboqs-files: Contains liboqs files that have been modified for the purpose of this project.
+- modded-Liboqs-files: Contains Liboqs files that have been modified for the purpose of this project.

 - result-processing: Contains scripts that are used for processing and analysing the results.
 It has two subdirectories: